Eashwar-S/Semantic_Segmentation/README.md

 The tensor board outputs can be viewed by clicking this [link](http://localhost:8099/#scalars&runSelectionState=eyJ0cmFpbiI6dHJ1ZSwidmFsaWRhdGlvbiI6dHJ1ZX0%3D)
 ## Output Images:
 The following are few output images obtained from U-net model after training.
-The left side shows the input image with nuclei.
-The right side shows the segmented output obtained from U-net highlighting the nuclei.
+The left side shows the input image with bacteria.
+The right side shows the segmented output obtained from U-net highlighting the bacteria.

 ![](Output/inputTestImages/input1.jpg)
 ![](Output/outputImages/output1.jpg)